 - The level of proposed investment in services will be evaluated within the context of the Board's vision for service delivery and established programmatic priorities.
-In all program areas, administrative overhead costs should be kept to the absolute minimum. - Functions should be reviewed in an effort toward reducing duplicative activities within the County government and the autonomous and semiautonomous agencies, which receive appropriations from the governmental funds. - The budget will provide for adequate maintenance of capital, plant and equipment and for its orderly replacement. - The County will maintain budgetary controls at the Division/Department level within each organizational unit, although more restrictive controls may be instituted as fiscal circumstances, management prerogatives and programmatic requirements dictate. - The County will also maintain control between major categories of expenditures (i.e. Personnel, operations and maintenance, capital outlay, etc.). - The County Administrator will provide quarterly reporting to the Board on the County's financial condition and debt position. - The County will remain current in payments to its employee and volunteer retirement systems. - The County will endeavor to comply in all material respects with both funded and unfunded mandates. - The County will, at a minimum, every four years, produce a report describing major programs including mandates (federal, state, local or other), budgetary information, staffing, and other details, and will provide this report for public review. - Capital projects in the County government and schools will be reviewed and reconciled annually as part of the fiscal year-end financial closing procedure.
-A capital project will be closed in the financial records of the County within two years after the project opening or occupancy unless mitigating circumstances exist and approval of the County Administrator has occurred.
-Subsequent funding after project closing will be addressed as part of the annual appropriation process for the County or Schools. - The County will annually update a long range (3-5 year) financial forecasting system which will include projections of revenues, expenditures, and future costs and financing of capital improvements and other projects that are included in the capital budget and the operating budget. - The County will annually update a financial trend monitoring system which will examine fiscal trends from the preceding five years (trends such as revenues and expenditures per capita and adjusted for inflation, liquidity, operating deficits, etc.).
-Where possible, trend indicators will be developed and tracked for specific elements of the County's fiscal policy. - The County will regularly update a series of financial and planning tools to evaluate long term land use, fiscal and demographic issues.
-Those tools include: the County's Fiscal Impact Model (FIM), Capital Intensity Factor (CIF), the Board-adopted Service Plans and levels, the 20-year growth projections, and the 10-Year Capital Needs Assessment (CNA) document.
+In all program areas, administrative overhead costs should be kept to the absolute minimum. - Functions should be reviewed in an effort toward reducing duplicative activities within the County government and the autonomous and semiautonomous agencies, which receive appropriations from the governmental funds. - The budget will provide for adequate maintenance of capital, plant, and equipment and for its orderly replacement. - The County will maintain budgetary controls at the Department level within the general fund, although more restrictive controls may be instituted as fiscal circumstances, management prerogatives, and programmatic requirements dictate. - The County will also maintain control between major categories of expenditures (i.e., personnel, operations and maintenance, capital outlay, etc.). - The County Administrator will provide quarterly reporting to the Board on the County's financial condition and debt position. - The County will, at a minimum, every four years, produce a report (Program Review) describing major programs including mandates (federal, state, local or other), budgetary information, staffing, and other details, and will provide this report for public review. - The County will remain current in payments to its employee and volunteer retirement systems. - The County will endeavor to comply in all material respects with both funded and unfunded mandates. - Capital projects in the County government and schools will be reviewed and reconciled annually as part of the fiscal year-end closing process.
+A capital project will be capitalized in the financial records of the County in accordance with Generally Accepted Accounting Principles.
+A capital project will be closed within two years after project completion (opening or occupancy) unless mitigating circumstances exist.
+Subsequent funding after project closing will be addressed as part of the annual appropriation process for the County or Schools or through a separate Board action. - The County will annually update a long range (three-five year) financial forecasting system which will include projections of revenues, expenditures and future costs and financing of capital improvements, and other projects that are included in the capital budget and the operating budget. - The County will annually update a financial trend monitoring system which will examine fiscal trends from the preceding five years (trends such as revenues and expenditures per capita and adjusted for inflation, liquidity, operating deficits, etc.).
+Where possible, trend indicators will be developed and tracked for specific elements of the County's fiscal policy. - The County will regularly update a series of financial and planning tools to evaluate long-term land use, fiscal, and demographic issues.
+Those tools include: 20-year growth projections, Capital Intensity Factor (CIF), Program Review, and the 10-Year Capital Needs Assessment (CNA) document.
 The review and update cycle of these tools is as follows:

-ТооІ Review Process (All subject to adoption by Board of Supervisors) Update Cycle Fiscal Impact Model (FIM) Fiscal Impact Committee Annual Capital Intensity Factor Fiscal Impact Committee Minimally every 4 years, preferably every 2 years Service Plans and Levels Board Committee Every 4 years, on 2nd year of Board Term 20-Year Growth Projections Fiscal Impact Committee Biannual Update of Inputs 10-Year Capital Needs Assessment (CNA) Planning Commission Every 4 years, on 2nd year of Board Term
+Tool Review Process (All subject to adoption by Board of Supervisors) Update Cycle Capital Intensity Factor Fiscal Impact Committee Minimally every 4 years, preferably every 2 years 20-Year Growth Projections Fiscal Impact Committee Biannual Update of Inputs 10-Year Capital Needs Assessment (CNA) Fiscal Impact Committee, Planning Commission Every 4 years, on 2nd year of Board Term